 But it looks pretty dang straight to me.

 I’m so obsessed with how this turned out, and I’m head over heels in love with the quote.
-I love that we were able to pull something from my favorite book in the world, and I love how nicely it fits into the reading room.
+I love that we were able to pull something from a book that’s so dear to me, and I love how nicely it fits into the reading room.